 Written by: Charles McCrann

 Toxic Zombies is a SUPER low-budget flick about zombies made by some kind of herbicide.
-The movie opens with a half naked woman…washing?
+The movie opens with a half-naked woman…washing?
 Dressing?
 Rubbing herself?
 I’m not really sure.
-All I know is that she’s showing off her rack.
+All I know is that she’s obviously showing off her breasts.
 Meanwhile, a couple of dudes are running around with guns, sneaking up on her.
 Suddenly, “STOP!
 FEDERAL OFFICERS!!” and the now dressed woman gets shot in the neck as she runs away.
 (What?
 Wouldn’t you at least fire a warning shot?
 She obviously was unarmed!
-I guess I just have higher morals than these guys.
+I guess I just have higher morals than these guys.)

 They go up to the body and say, “Shit!
 It’s a woman!” and promptly get killed by the other campers, who are now paranoid about their “crop” being found.

 Cut to a couple of guys in an office.
 One of them looks a bit like John Saxon, the other is even more of a no one.
 They’re babbling about the Federal guys, the toxic herbicide and a map.
 Then they call up a drunken crop duster (“GIMME THAT PHONE, YOU DAMN BITCH!!” he yells at his wife.
 He’s a nice guy.)